sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 Custom
 ====

+Use the Custom type to return all regular-expression pattern matches in source lines.
+For example, in the source text `available appointment times include 12:45, 14:15, and 16:30` you can use the regular expression `[0-9]{2}:[0-9]{2}` to match `12:45`, `14:15`, and `16:30`.
+By default, this type returns the first match (`12:45`).
+Take actions on your matches, for example:

+- Configure which match to return using the [Tiebreaker](doc:method#parameters) parameter or the first capturing group.
-Returns a custom type you define using regular expressions.
-For example, define types for zip codes, time durations, customer IDs, and order numbers.
+- Specify the match as a custom type, using this type's Type parameter.
+For example, create types for zip codes, time durations, customer IDs, and order numbers.
+- Transform the match using the Compose type.
+For an example, see the [Compose](doc:types#compose) type.

 **Example syntax**